How to Ask for Remote Work During Your Job Search

 Research the Company

-Before you even get into an interview situation, you can do some research to find out if the company offers remote work in its other positions or generally within the company.
-If remote work is offered, you can feel comfortable asking about remote options during an interview.
+Before you get into an interview situation, you should do research to find out if the company offers remote work in its other positions or within the company.
+This information may be found on the company’s website, in job postings, or on sites that give reviews of employers such as Glassdoor and Indeed.
+Even a general Google search of the company name and remote work can be instructive.

 The Cover Letter